tosdr/tosback-versions/Clockify/Terms of Service.md

 When we say "**Regular user**" we are referring to a User who has been invited, permitted or caused to have access to a shared Workspace by Admin, either through the User Account or otherwise.
 The User can be Admin and Regular user at the same time in relation to different Workspaces, as further explained [here](https://clockify.me/help/users/who-can-do-what).

 When we say "**Security Policy**" we refer to COING's security data protection policy available [here](https://clockify.me/security).
-COING’s security data protection policy is applicable solely to the Cloud Clockify.
+COING's security data protection policy is applicable solely to the Cloud Clockify.

 When we say "**Seats**" we mean the number of Users in the Enterprise Plan including both active and inactive users.